fhiso/legacy-format/tag-list.md

 - `!` means "required": there must be one and only one of these.
 - `?` means "optional": there must be either zero or one of these.
-- `*` means "set-valued": there may be zero or more of these.
+- `*` means "list-valued": there may be zero or more of these.
 Some implementations may provide a maximum number for some or all set-valued substructures.
-- `+` means "non-empty set-valued": there must be one and may be more than one of these.
+- `+` means "non-empty list-valued": there must be one and may be more than one of these.
 In the current spec, `+` only appears for the .`[OBJE]`.`[FILE]`.

+The order of list-valued substructures sharing a single tag is significant; unless otherwise specified, the order is interpreted as the submitter's preference, with the most preferred value first and subsequent elements listed in decreasing order of preference.
+The exact meaning of "preference" is not defined by this specification.

+{.example} A researcher unsure when a person was born would include two `BIRT` substructures within the `INDI`, with the one the researcher deems more probably true first.

+{.example} A researcher documenting an individual with several names could include the *researcher-preferred* name first; or could include the name the individual preferred at some point first; etc.

+{.example} Although an `INDI` is listed as having substructure (`[IndividualEvent]`)\*, the order of substructure `ADOP` and `CENS` are *not* significant because they differ in tag name.

 # Supertypes